-The open source app lets users compile personalized reading lists based on recommendations from the Open Syllabus Project — an extensive database of the most taught texts in different fields used in colleges around the world today.
+We're prototyping an open source app called the Reading List for Life that lets users compile personalized reading lists for lifelong learning, based on recommendations from the Open Syllabus Project — an extensive database of the most taught texts in different fields used in colleges around the world today.

 Development and design for this new learning tool is occurring in Cambridge, Massachusetts with partners from the Open Syllabus Project (Columbia University), Project Information Literacy, and the metaLAB (at) Harvard.Project contributors: